Keep an open mind:

 If you have a belief and someone else has an opposing belief, the closed indoctrinated mind will need to convert that person’s “wrong belief” to mirror your own.
 An open mind will ponder how they reached their conclusion and eventually understand their mindset, then comparing their journey to your own you now have more information to choose the best path for yourself.

-There is nothing wrong with a deep unshakeable conviction providing you don’t ram your convictions down people’s throats expecting them to live, think and act as you do.
+There is nothing wrong with a deep unshakeable conviction provided you don’t ram your convictions down people’s throats expecting them to live, think and act as you do.
+Remember, your life’s journey is bespoke to you.